ParaLock/SolidumEngine/README.md

 ## Client/Service Model

 The SolidumEngine framework is built around a Client/Service model.
-What this means is that the engine provides to the user a set of powerful services.
-These services provide, well, services such as resource management, job scheduling, inter-object communication and most importantly, "executive" and "feature" code paths (More on this below).
+Meaning the engine provides the user with a set of powerful services.
+These sevices enable such things as resource management, job scheduling, inter-object communication and most importantly, "executive" and "feature" code paths (More on that below).

 ## Contracts

-A critically important component of the SolidumEngine framework is the dynamic contract.
-A dynamic contract is a unique data structure which defines the dynamic relationship between a client and a service.
+A critically important component of the SolidumEngine framework is the "Dynamic Contract" or just "Contract".
+A dynamic contract is a unique data structure which defines a relationship between a client and a service or two clients.
 The meaning behind "dynamic" in this context is that, depending on what behavior and attributes the client specifies in the contract, the service may treat the client differently.
-For example: if I have some client of lets say the "ResourceService", and this client wants to be loadable from disk, said client may specify "isLoadable" = true in their contract.
+For example: if I have a client of the "ResourceService", and this client wants to be loadable from disk, said client may specify "isLoadable" = true in their contract.
 This however does not mean that all clients must be loadable from disk.
 Furthermore not all clients need be aware that there is a possible isLoadable attribute available to them.

 #### Contract Calling Convention